 An energy efficient solution

-The Australian Window Association (AWA) estimates 40% of a home’s heating energy is lost though windows and up to 87% of a home’s heat is gained through the windows.
+The Australian Window Association (AWA) estimates 40% of a home’s heating energy is lost through windows and up to 87% of a home’s heat is gained through windows.

 And with electricity prices rising, choosing energy efficient fittings has never been more important.

 Crimsafe screens have undergone a range of energy efficiency testing and have been shown to improve the energy efficiency of a window by up to 53%.